nomocas/babelute/manual/theory.md

 - best expressivity
 - real modularity
 - non obstrusive : no input or output general constraints

+### Software Adequation

+One other great benefits from DSM and Dialecting, is that DSL resolve problems horizontaly.
+It means that when we develop a DSL for a particular Domain, we should resolve things for a much wider audience (or application) than just __our particular business__.

+If you provide to a customer, from any food industry (lets say that he produces Pies), a General Cooking Receipts DSL and its bunch of transformations, you allow him to produce/handle __any__ receipts __simply by Dialecting__.
+And so tomorrow, whatever food industry evolutions are, this customer __could adapt everything easily__ for making Pizza or Beers, by just changing or producing Dialects.

+So we could say that DSL resolve horizontally things, which is obviously more "adequate".

 ### DSMM Robustness and Agility